IchigoPantsu/split-video-by-srt/README.md

+This branch has been modified to use the subtitle set in the srt file as the filename when extracting audio/video from the srt file.

 # split-video-by-srt

 You can use this bash script to automatically split video files up into seperate chunks based on timecodes from an .srt subtitle file.